 You can continue to receive Georgia workers’ compensation benefits even if you move outside the state.

-At the law firm of Hilley & Frieder, P.C., we have successfully represented numerous traveling employees based in Georgia who suffered on-the-job injuries while in other states.
+At the law firm of Hilley & Frieder, P.C., our workers’ compensation lawyers have successfully represented numerous traveling employees based in Georgia who suffered on-the-job injuries while in other states.
 We are highly knowledgeable about applicable laws and claims procedures, and how to overcome claim denials and premature termination of benefits by workers’ compensation insurance companies.

 We successfully recovered dependency benefits for the dependents of a worker who had traveled outside of Georgia for work and was found dead in his hotel room.